Christine M. Mccarthy Sells 10,000 Shares of The Walt Disney Company (NYSE:DIS) Stock

-The Walt Disney Company (NYSE:DIS) CFO Christine M. Mccarthy sold 10,000 shares of the business’s stock in a transaction that occurred on Friday, January 14th.
-The shares were sold at an average price of $152.06, for a total transaction of $1,520,600.00.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+The Walt Disney Company (NYSE:DIS) CFO Christine M. Mccarthy sold 10,000 shares of the business’s stock in a transaction that occurred on Wednesday, January 12th.
+The stock was sold at an average price of $158.60, for a total value of $1,586,000.00.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.

-Walt Disney (NYSE:DIS) last released its quarterly earnings data on Wednesday, November 10th.
-The entertainment giant reported $0.37 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.50 by ($0.13).
-Walt Disney had a net margin of 2.96% and a return on equity of 4.86%.
-The business had revenue of $18.53 billion for the quarter, compared to the consensus estimate of $18.85 billion.
-During the same quarter in the prior year, the business posted ($0.20) earnings per share.
-As a group, analysts expect that The Walt Disney Company will post 4.21 EPS for the current year.
+Walt Disney (NYSE:DIS) last announced its quarterly earnings results on Wednesday, November 10th.
+The entertainment giant reported $0.37 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.50 by ($0.13).
+The firm had revenue of $18.53 billion during the quarter, compared to the consensus estimate of $18.85 billion.
+Walt Disney had a return on equity of 4.86% and a net margin of 2.96%.
+During the same quarter in the previous year, the company posted ($0.20) EPS.
+On average, sell-side analysts expect that The Walt Disney Company will post 4.21 EPS for the current fiscal year.

-Several analysts recently weighed in on the stock.
-Moffett Nathanson reduced their price objective on shares of Walt Disney from $185.00 to $180.00 and set a “neutral” rating on the stock in a research note on Monday, October 18th.
-Deutsche Bank Aktiengesellschaft dropped their price objective on shares of Walt Disney from $200.00 to $191.00 and set a “buy” rating on the stock in a report on Monday, November 15th.
-UBS Group lowered their target price on shares of Walt Disney from $220.00 to $205.00 and set a “buy” rating on the stock in a report on Thursday, November 11th.
-JPMorgan Chase & Co. decreased their price objective on shares of Walt Disney from $230.00 to $220.00 and set an “overweight” rating for the company in a research note on Thursday, November 11th.
-Finally, Guggenheim lowered shares of Walt Disney from a “buy” rating to a “neutral” rating and set a $165.00 price objective for the company. in a research note on Friday.
-One analyst has rated the stock with a sell rating, six have given a hold rating and twenty-two have issued a buy rating to the company.
-According to MarketBeat.com, Walt Disney currently has a consensus rating of “Buy” and an average price target of $196.93.
+A number of research analysts recently weighed in on DIS shares.
+Macquarie decreased their target price on Walt Disney from $195.00 to $185.00 and set an “outperform” rating on the stock in a report on Tuesday, December 14th.
+Guggenheim downgraded Walt Disney from a “buy” rating to a “neutral” rating and set a $165.00 price target for the company. in a research note on Friday.
+JPMorgan Chase & Co. cut their target price on Walt Disney from $230.00 to $220.00 and set an “overweight” rating for the company in a research report on Thursday, November 11th.
+Loop Capital cut their target price on Walt Disney from $205.00 to $190.00 and set a “buy” rating for the company in a research report on Monday, November 29th.
+Finally, Atlantic Securities downgraded Walt Disney from an “overweight” rating to a “neutral” rating and cut their target price for the company from $219.00 to $172.00 in a research report on Thursday, November 11th.
+One investment analyst has rated the stock with a sell rating, six have issued a hold rating and twenty-one have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average target price of $196.64.

 The Walt Disney Co is a diversified international family entertainment and media enterprise.
 It operates through the following segments: Disney Media and Entertainment Distribution (DMED) and Disney Parks, Experiences and Products (DPEP).
 The DMED segment encompasses the company’s global film and episodic television content production and distribution activities.